-MHDC retains the right to recapture credits allocated in a Carryover Allocation prior to the end of the two-year Carryover Allocation period allowed under the Code.
+MHDC retains the right to recapture credits allocated in a Carryover Allocation prior to the end of the twoyear Carryover Allocation period allowed under 26 U.S.C. § 42.
 Each Carryover Allocation will contain conditions precedent and deadlines which must be satisfied to secure a Tax Credit Issuance of Federal LIHTC, and State LIHTC, if applicable.
 Should the development or owner fail to comply with all such conditions and deadlines, MHDC staff may, in its sole discretion, rescind the Carryover Allocation and use the recaptured credits for other developments.